tektutor/devops-28june-02july-2021/Day3/README.md

 ```
 When it prompts with question "Are you sure you want to continue connecting (yes/no): ?"
 You type yes

-If you are able to perform ssh the above demonstrated way, you are all set!

 ### Building ansible centos custom image
 ```
 cd Day3/centos-ansible